Top 1% of Defence Law Firms

 If those conditions are not met, they will be recalled to prison for part or all of the remainder of their sentence.

-Offenders who have been sentenced to under two years are typically released after a period of twelve months, but expected to attend regular meetings with a probation officer and comply with specific requirements.
-For example, if an offender is sentenced to two months, they will serve half of this in prison and 11 months on post sentence supervision.
+Offenders who have been sentenced to under 2 years are typically released after a period of 12 months, but expected to attend regular meetings with a probation officer and comply with specific requirements.
+For example, if an offender is sentenced to 2 months, they will serve half of this in prison and 11 months on post sentence supervision.
 If the supervision is breached by the offender, they will receive further punishment.

 There is no automatic right to be released for an indeterminate sentence.
 The minimum sentence given by the court will always be served.
 When this minimum time is completed, the parole board will decide whether the offender can be released under licence.